ElisaCastelli/HitSongPrediction/README.md

 ### Repository Structure

 * datasets: it contains .csv / .parquet files with english songs and multilingual songs.
+Additional information of songs (title, artist ecc) are stored in /nas/home/ecastelli/Data Sources folder and divided into 3 files: spotify_album.csv, spotify_artists.csv and spotify_tracks.csv.
+A join can be done using as key the spotify_id and track_id columns.
 * models: it contains the models used for this project.
     * podcast_discriminator contains a .ipynb notebook used to implement a model for distinguishing audio that contains podcasts and podcasts that conatins music
-    * genre_classificator
+    * genre_classificator is a model pre-trained on GTZAN Genre that is used as audio feature extractor
-    * hsp_model
+    * hsp_model is the final multi-layer perceptron used to predict the song popularity

 ### Train